Volunteering in Poole ParkGardening, Litter Picking, Events, Guiding Visitors - can you help?

 Poole Park Kiosk

 How?
-All volunteers will be trained and supervised how to undertake this role in their first or more sessions.
-This will involve learning about information that is given out, how to use the cash box and record any sales (only small items) and how to unlock and lock up at the start and end of each day.
-Volunteers will only be asked to run sessions on their own once they feel confident to do so.
+All volunteers will be trained and supervised while they undertake their first or more sessions in this role, and will only be asked to run sessions without 1:1 support once they feel confident to do so.

 Please contact Toni Powell if you would like further details about volunteering at the Kiosk; you can email Toni at email@example.com or call her on 01202 261757.